hdodov/yan-format/README.md

 #### Backslash in Multi-Line Strings

-A backslash can appear anywhere in a multi-line string, except for the end of a line, where it escapes the following newline character.
+A backslash can appear almost anywhere in a multi-line string without having to be escaped.
+The only exception is when it appears at the end of a line, where it negates the following newline character.

 ```yan
 text: